sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 <!--
-Remy: suggest removing this because those are ultimate goals of the ESDC IT Strategy as a whole Those goals are the ultimate impact we want to create but it won't be obtained by a single Quartely strategy
+Remy: suggest removing this because those are ultimate goals of the ESDC IT Strategy as a whole Those goals are the ultimate impact we want to create but it won't be obtained by a single Quarterly strategy
 ## Goals

 - Reduce lead time for changes and delivery of services/devices